IBM/telco-network-cloud-drivers/content/user-guides/operations/manage-instances.md

 ## Pre-requisites
 * An existing Network Service Design
-* Access to the UI of a running instance of Telco Network Cloud Orchestration (TNCO)
+* Access to the UI of a running instance of Telco Network Cloud Orchestration (TNC-O)

 ## Assembly Instances

 ###	Recent Assembly Instances

 Once Network Services and VNFs are designed, they can be put into production.
-The Operations section in TNCO allows for assemblies to be searched, and actions to be taken.
+The Operations section in TNC-O allows for assemblies to be searched, and actions to be taken.
 To find an assembly, you can go to the Recent Assembly Instances section to see the last Assembly Instances that have changed state.

 ![Recent Assembly Instances](/images/user-guides/operations/manage-instances/recent-assembly-instances.png "Recent Assembly Instances")